 Know that Time machine CAN’T use the default ExFAT formatting of the SanDisk Portable SSD.

 Time Machine will only backup to a drive formatted as Mac OS Extended (Journaled).
+Or APFS.

 How To Format Your Sandisk Extreme As APFS?